bustin1/maze/README.md

 # Maze
 ![maze](maze.png)
+Top figure is the spanning tree\
+Bottom figure is the maze genernated\
 # Overview:
-Randomly generates mazes based on a minimum spanning tree, whose weights are randomly generated.\ Prints maze on console rather than SDL, or openGL, no GUI.
+Randomly generates mazes based on a minimum spanning tree, whose weights are randomly generated.\
+Prints maze on console rather than SDL, or openGL, no GUI.
 ```
 Compile(w/ debug): gcc -DDEBUG -o maze lib/*.c maze.c -lm